yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 True/False

 1. A for loop can be used to execute a block of code multiple times.
-(True)
+(True / False)
 2. The increment expression in a for loop is evaluated before each iteration of the loop.
-(True)
-3. A MATLAB for loop can only iterate over a range of numeric values.
-(False)
+(True / False)
-4. A for loop can be used to execute a block of code once.
-(False)
+3. A for loop can be used to execute a block of code once.
+(True / False)
-5. A MATLAB for loop can be nested inside of another for loop.
-(True)
+4. A MATLAB for loop can be nested inside of another for loop.
+(True / False)
-6. The break statement can be used to exit a for loop early.
-(True) The continue statement can be used to skip the remaining code in the current iteration of a for loop and proceed to the next iteration.
-(True)
+5. The break statement can be used to exit a for loop early.
+(True / False)
+6. The continue statement can be used to skip the remaining code in the current iteration of a for loop and proceed to the next iteration.
+(True / False)

-A for loop can be nested inside another for loop.
-(True)

-### For loop
+7. A MATLAB while loop will always execute at least once.
+(True/False)
+8. A MATLAB while loop can be used to repeat a block of code until a condition is met.
+(True/False)
+9. The condition for a MATLAB while loop must be a boolean expression.
+(True/False)
+10. If the condition for a MATLAB while loop is always true, the loop will execute infinitely.
+(True/False)

+**For loop:**

 > What is the default increment value for a MATLAB for loop?

-1. [x] 1
+1. [ ] 1
 2. [ ] 2
 3. [ ] 10
 4. [ ] None of the above